 IN THIS ARTICLE

-Once a health care practitioner has confirmed an individual has dandruff (seborrheic dermatitis), the main treatment includes antifungal shampoos, antibacterial cleansers, and anti-inflammatory creams and lotions.
+Once a health care practitioner has confirmed an individual has dandruff (seborrheic dermatitis), the main treatment includes antidandruff shampoos, cleansers, and anti-inflammatory creams and lotions.
 More importantly, often the most effective dermatologic treatments are combination treatments using several different medicated ingredients used at the same time.

-For severe cases not responding to a combination of ultra high-potency steroid creams, foams, sprays, or lotions, alternate treatments may be tried.
-A dermatologist may be very helpful for resistant cases that have not cleared with standard prescriptions.
+For severe cases not responding to a combination of high-potency steroid creams, foams, sprays, or lotions, alternate treatments may be tried.
+A dermatologist may be very helpful for resistant cases that have not cleared with standard therapy.

-Rare severe cases may require short-term treatment with oral steroids such as prednisone (Deltasone, Orasone, Prednicen-M, Liquid Pred) and/or oral antifungal pills.
+Rare severe cases may require short-term treatment with oral steroids such as prednisone (Deltasone, Orasone, Prednicen-M, Liquid Pred).
 Oral pills are not the mainstay of dandruff treatment and should not be routinely used.

 Sample escalating (step-up) treatment of adult dandruff by a dermatologist: